 When you completely cover the jar with the tissue paper, apply a layer of Mod Podge over the entire jar.
 Doing an additional layer will make the tissue paper firmly stay in place.

-For another fun and simple DIY St. Patrick’s Day craft, check out How To Make A St. Patrick’s Day Puzzle.
+You might also enjoy How To Make A St. Patrick’s Day Puzzle.